-Pet stores will offer shells that have been sanitized and treated in preparation for being used by hermits.
-As such, all you should need to do is gently wash the shell of any dust or dirt in primed water.
-They can be placed straight into the tank afterward.
+So, wash the shell to remove any dust or dirt in primed water.
+Once done, they can be placed straight into the tank afterward.

-If you have foraged the shells from your local beach, you need to undertake safety measures.
-There is a broad range of parasites and bacteria that could befall your sheltered hermies.
-Likewise, cracks or imperfections may cut up your hermit crabs by accident.
+You must undertake safety measures if you have foraged the shells from your local beach.
+There’s a range of parasites and bacteria that could befall hermit crabs.

-Once you have a selection of shells, they will need to be cleaned and sterilized.
-Do this by:
+Once you have a selection of shells, they’ll need to be sterilized:

-- Leave them in the water and allow them to cool to room temperature.
+- Leave the shells in water and allow them to cool to room temperature.

-- Remove the shells from the water and gently shake any trapped water out.
+- Remove the shells from the water and remove any trapped water.

-- Pop the clean, cooled shells into the tank.
+- Put the clean shells into the tank.

 Do Hermit Crabs Like Colorful Shells?

-As such, hermit crabs will not choose colorful shells unless they match the surrounding environment.
-If pushed to desperation, though, a hermit may compromise and pick a colored shell anyhow.
-In this case, however, it will be highly stressed and believe that it is overly exposed to predators.
-This can shorten its overall lifespan.
+Hermit crabs won’t choose colorful shells unless they match the surrounding environment.
+If pushed to desperation, a hermit crab may compromise and pick a colored shell.
+In this case, it’ll be highly stressed, believing it’s overly exposed to predators, which can shorten its lifespan.

 Painted shells may be cute, and decorating them can be a fun crafting activity.
-But will your hermit crabs appreciate the effort?
-Of course not.
+However, painting hermit crab shells should be avoided.

-Not only will hermit crabs avoid painted shells where possible, but they are actually dangerous for these little critters.
-The paints used to decorate such shells are often toxic, even if it says non-toxic on the label.
-As such, all manner of harmful chemicals are leached into the water and absorbed through contact.
+The paints used to decorate shells are often toxic, even if it says non-toxic on the label.
+So, all harmful chemicals are leached into the water and absorbed through contact.

 How To Help Hermit Crabs Switch Shells

-Ensure that the substrate in the tank is deep enough for the hermit crab to burrow and submerge itself in.
-Depending on your hermit crabs’ size, this may mean anywhere between 3-8 inches of substrate.
-Hermit crabs will often molt before changing shells, and they need to burrow to do so.
+Ensure the substrate is deep enough for the hermit crab to burrow and submerge.
+Depending on the hermit crab’s size, this may mean 3-8 inches of substrate.

 My Hermit Crab Is Too Big For Its Shell

-Keep spare shells in the tank in preparation for a hermit crab needing to change shell.
-However, there are times when hermit crabs reject all the shells on offer, and you are none the wiser.
+Keep spare shells in the tank in readiness for a hermit crab needing to change shells.
+However, sometimes hermit crabs reject all the shells on offer, and you’re none the wiser.

-With that said, this isn’t the most reliable way to judge when your hermit crab needs a shell change.
-Hermits change shells roughly twice every 12-18 months.
-Just keep a good variety in the tank.
+This isn’t the most reliable way to judge when a hermit crab needs a shell change.
+Hermit crabs change shells roughly twice every 12-18 months, so keep a wide variety in the tank.

 Hermit crabs may also change shells on a whim.
-If your pet finds one that it likes more than its current home, it may swap on the spot.
-If it is preparing to molt, it may also swap shells in preparation.
+If a hermit crab finds a shell it likes more than its current shell, it may swap immediately.
+If it’s preparing to molt, it may swap shells in preparation.

-Large hermit crab shells can be slightly harder to come by.
-You may need to resort to a specialty aquarium or pet store, or buying online.
+Large hermit crab shells can be harder to find, so you may need to go to a specialty aquarium.

-There are certain types of shells that are more suited to hermit crabs than others.
-It is important to distinguish the good from the bad.
-As found in Animal Behaviour, hermit crabs show a preference for the shells of certain species.
+Certain shells are more suited to hermit crabs than others.
+As discovered by Animal Behaviour, hermit crabs show a preference for the shells of certain species.

-Avoid shells used by land snails at all costs.
-These are too fragile and delicate, even for a hermit crab.
-Choosing those left behind by sea snails are far better.
-Look for options from the following species:
+Avoid shells used by land snails because they’re too fragile, even for a hermit crab.
+Choosing the shells left behind by sea snails is recommended.
+Look for shells from the following species:

 - Turbo Snails – Thick shells with a round opening.